macleanj/jenkins-library/vars/README.md

 - Example()
 - Sandbox()

 For development however, the local groovy execution of the files  will fail.
-In that case `src\manualTester.groovy` (example) can be used to devlop locally.
+In that case `src\manualTester.groovy` (example) can be used to devolop locally.